Choose Your Hike

 If you are bringing your car, please contact us in advance.

-About Luggage Transfers and Accommodation
+About Accommodation and Luggage Transfers

-Will we have to carry our own bags during our hiking tour?
+12. Will we have to carry our own bags during our hiking tour?

-No, on all our Irish hiking tours your luggage will be transported to your next accommodation each day as you walk and will arrive before 4pm.
+No, on all our hiking tours your luggage will be transported to your next accommodation each day as you walk and will arrive before 4pm.
 Weight limits apply to each piece of luggage, and vary from trail to trail, so please refer to your walking pack documents and communications sent to you in advance of your tour for the maximum weight limit allowed per bag on your selected tour.

-What type of accommodation will we be staying in?
+13. What type of accommodation will we be staying in?

-You will mostly be staying in traditional Irish Bed & Breakfasts (B&B’s) / Guesthouses and small Hotels during your hiking trip.
+For Hiking Tours in Ireland, Scotland, England & Wales: You will mostly be staying in traditional Bed & Breakfasts (B&B’s) / Guesthouses and small Hotels during your hiking trip.
 B&Bs / Guesthouses are often private lodging houses, where the friendly hosts welcome travellers into their homes.

 To ensure your comfort, most accommodation you will stay in has been personally checked by a member of the Hillwalk Tours team.
 At your accommodation, you can expect a warm welcome, en-suite facilities (where available) and a tasty breakfast each morning (but usually no other meals).
 For more details on the types of accommodation you can expect to find on a Hillwalk Tours walking holiday, read here: Accommodation on your Walking Tour

-Can we get a list of our accommodation before we leave?
+14. Can we get a list of our accommodation before we leave?

-Will our accommodation be close to the local town/village?
+15. Will our accommodation be close to the local town/village?

-What is the difference between a ‘twin’ and a ‘double’ room?
+16. What is the difference between a ‘twin’ and a ‘double’ room?

 A ‘twin’ room is a room for two people with two separate beds.
 A ‘double’ room has just one large bed (for two people).